 Birdlings Flat is still the best surfcasting beach within easy reach of Christchurch city.
 Albeit you have to be a bit of a student of wind and swell conditions to get the best fishing.
 It also pays to use fresh yellow-eyed mullet for bait.
 I have found it out fishes anything else by miles.

 If the wind and swell conditions are good and you aren’t getting any bites suspect your bait to be the problem.
 That old bit of frozen rubbery squid might be convenient for you as an angler but fish prefer something a bit tastier – preferably oozing fresh blood and juices!
 Such a bait will be easier for them to find as well.

-If you are targeting rig, moki and elephant fish you are more likely to be successful by using baits such as crab, tautau, prawns and shrimps.
+If you are targeting rig shark, blue Moki and elephant fish you are more likely to be successful by using baits such as crab, tuatua, prawns and shrimps.
 Rig shark will often take these baits in preference to cut fish baits.
-Rig are also inclined to be hunting in water that is discoloured following a southerly storm.
+Rig is also inclined to be hunting in water that is discoloured following a southerly storm.

 The beach at Kaitorete Spit is also popular with anglers fishing with long-lines that have been taken out to sea with either kites or battery powered torpedos.
 When the wind is blowing from the northwest the surf at Kaitorete Beach can be flat close to shore.
 When surfcasting the wind will be at your back when casting which makes for much greater casting distance.